 It’s a bit confusing subject, but it’s not all that complicated once you sit down and look at it.
 Below, we’ll go into more detail about Medicare expansion states and what they mean for you.

-Recently, the Biden Administration has been trying to pass a comprehensive bill called the Build Back Better plan.
-That plan had provisions in it for expanding certain Medicare benefits — sadly, those benefits were removed from the bill to get more representatives to vote for its approval.
+Recently, the Biden Administration has been trying to pass a comprehensive bill called the Build Back Better Plan.
+That plan had provisions for expanding certain Medicare benefits — sadly, those benefits were removed from the bill to get more representatives to vote for its approval.

 Therefore, we won’t see any expansion of Medicare benefits anytime soon unless something changes.